MikeAinOz/ParaHtml/readme.md

 The form mode runs first and allocates the Category and Measure names to the "label" elements and the values to the "input" elements.

-The Page mode just does values to a "Category" and Measure class. there are two samples for that, the OKY sample is more decorative.
+The Page mode just does values to a "Category" and "Measure" class. there are two samples for that, the OKY sample is more decorative.

 SVG is parsing just fine, there's an SVG example.
+SVG Substitutes the measure into the first Text item in the SVG

 Javascript within the HTML using SCRIPT Tags is nor executed, not to sure why, not too concerned.

-At the moment the HTML is executed every time the visual changes, this may be modified to only load if the setting changes.
+At the moment the HTML is loaded every time the visual changes, this may be modified to only load if the setting changes.

 The Visual requires a Category and Measure even if they are not used.